King of the Gypsies: Charles Faa Blythe II

-Born around 1825, Charles Rutherford (known as Charles Faa Blythe II), was a son to Esther Faa Bythe, the Gypsy Queen.
+Born around 1825, Charles Rutherford (known as Charles Faa Blythe II), was a son to Esther Faa Blythe, the Gypsy Queen.
 Between the death of Esther Faa Blyth in 1883 and the accession of Charles II in 1898, there was no Gypsy royalty crowned at Kirk Yetholm.
 His coronation ceremony was really a pageant, with all the locals dressing up for the benefit of the photographers.
 Many photographs of the occasion still exist.

 William (Billy) Marshall

-William (Billy) Marshall (1672-1792) died aged 120, lived in Minnigaff, Kirkcudbrightshire, Galloway, Scotland.
+William (Billy) Marshall (1672–1792) died aged 120, lived in Minnigaff, Kirkcudbrightshire, Galloway, Scotland.
 He is buried in the graveyard at St Cuthbert's Church in Kirkcudbright.

 United States

 Tom "Thoma" Miller

 Who had lived in New York City, was claimed by many as King until his death in 1990.
 Tom Miller made a brief cameo in the movie Angelo My Love directed by Robert Duvall, a film showcasing life in Roma America in the 1970s.